 - Make a positive contribution to the community by finding problems and attempt to solve them.

-The SEARCH elective looks to appeal to the boys and girls in 7th and 8th grade.
-Beginning with an organic interest in science and business, boys and girls in 7th or 8th grade are put into small teams to pitch and vote ideas, validate their business model canvas through customer interviews, create a company webpage, build a prototype and develop presentation skills to face a panel of judges at the end of the class.
+Jumping off from an organic interest in science and business, boys and girls in 7th or 8th grade are put into small teams to pitch and up-vote ideas, validate their business model canvas through customer interviews, create a company webpage, build an app mockup and develop presentation skills to face a panel of judges at the end of the class.

 After pitching their ideas, students vote for the projects that they wish to develop.
 For the work involved in building a final product or service, students learn the skill sets for the different tools needed to bring to life each part of their project.
 For instance, during the development process, students who have web or mobile-based products or apps, can use Justinmind to explore the design and technology that will define their project.

 Different tools are available to satisfy the specific needs of each project.
-For instance, they have Weebly to build the company webpage, TinkerCAD to prototype physical products, and Justinmind for web or mobile app prototyping.
+For instance, the Miller students have Weebly to build the company webpage, TinkerCAD to prototype physical products, and Justinmind for web or mobile app prototyping.

-Kids get the general idea that a wireframing tool will help them tell their story.
-After the initial introduction of Justinmind to the class, popularity of its use just “organically grew” because it is intuitive and has an easy enough interface to learn in a decent time frame.
-It was the right wireframing tool to help students translate their ideas into apps and further define those ideas.
-Everyone creating an app could use it to rapidly put together some pages and simulate the design for immediate feedback thanks to the pre-baked UI kits, drag & drop elements and on-device simulation.
+Kids get the general idea that an app prototyping tool will help them tell their story.
+After the initial introduction of Justinmind to the class, popularity of it use just “organically grew” – Justinmind is intuitive and has an interface easy enough to master in a decent time frame.
+It was the right app prototyping tool to help students translate their ideas into apps and further define those ideas.
+Everyone creating an app could use it to rapidly prototype app mockups and simulate the design for immediate feedback thanks to the pre-baked UI kits, drag & drop elements and on-device simulation.

-Students building app wireframes would be able to design a UI quickly, weigh up the pros and cons of their idea, and decide if it works or not.
-Although great to get ideas on paper, designing it on the computer and simulating it allows students to know if the idea will ultimately solve the intended problem.
+Students building app mockups designed a UI quickly, weighed up the pros and cons of their idea, and decided whether it worked or not.
+Although great to get ideas on paper, designing on the computer and simulating product solutions allows students to know if the idea will ultimately solve the intended problem.

-“Kids definitely love the simulating part of it, where it definitely looks like an iPhone”
+“Kids love the simulating part of it, where their idea definitely looks like an iPhone”

-Exploring and learning the skill set for Justinmind could benefit students in more ways than just becoming more technically adept on the computer by learning how to use the latest app prototyping software.
-Students are given the opportunity to unleash their creative potential as they design, test, and redesign the ideas in their heads.
+Exploring and learning the skill set for Justinmind could benefit students in more ways than just learning how to use the latest app prototyping software; they also gain vital skills for the future.

-Moreover, Terry Chou also felt that learning to wireframe mobile or web application could motivate students to bring forward any idea or project in the future.
-The potential of these children become further realized as they grow in confidence of their own abilities and their understanding for how the tools of the modern world could be intimately entwined with how they participate in it.
-This is the beginning of our future leaders.
-What better place to start the journey than during adolescence?
+Moreover, Terry feels that learning to wireframe mobile or web applications could motivate students to bring forward any idea or project in the future.
+Her students grow in confidence and better understand how the tools of the modern world could be intimately entwined with their participation in it.

-It’s never too early to take your ideas further
+It’s never too early to become a prototyping whizzkid

-It is not too early for a middle school to lay the groundwork for introducing new ideas into our lives.
-To learn by doing presents an opportunity to get excited about innovation, as well as to practice problem solving, collaboration and creative thinking.
+Middle school is the perfect time to lay the groundwork for introducing new ideas into our lives.
+Learning by doing presents an opportunity to get excited about innovation, as well as to practise problem solving, collaboration and creative thinking.

-App Prototyping tools can be adapted to middle school or any other school level to fit each grade’s projects.
-If the student can easily acquire the appropriate skill set and the interface is friendly enough, then anyone can use it without sacrificing creativity and flexibility.
+App prototyping tools can be adapted to middle school or any other school level to fit each grade’s projects.
+If the student can easily acquire the appropriate skill set and the interface is friendly enough, then anyone can prototype without sacrificing creativity and flexibility.

 What can be better than to give tech-savvy kids full of imagination a tool that allows them to take their ideas one step further, ask questions, participate and motivate them to contribute to science, business and technology?
-Justinmind is just such an instrument students will find useful to their needs.
+With Justinmind kids can do just that.